AprilAndFriends/april/scripts/jpt/readme.txt

 JPT Tool is a tool for simple merging of a JPEG and a PNG file into a JPT file or splitting a JPT file to a JPEG and PNG file.
 The tool was written in Python and requires at least Python 2.5 to work.
 The script includes all documentation inside.
 It can be called using "jpt-tool.py -h".

+	JPT GUI

+JPT GUI is a visual tool for simple merging of a JPEG and a PNG file into a JPT file or splitting a JPT file to a JPEG and PNG file.
+The tool was written in Python and requires at least Python 2.5 to work.
+The GUI is user-friendly and intuitive.